 Leo I is one of the Milky Way’s dwarf satellite galaxies.
 Recently, astronomers at The University of Texas at Austin’s McDonald Observatory have discovered an unusually massive black hole at the center of these satellite galaxies.
-The black hole is massive as the black hole in our galaxy.
+The black hole is as massive as the black hole in our galaxy.

 Leo I is peculiar: Unlike other dwarf galaxies, it does not contain much dark matter.
 Scientists measured Leo I’s dark matter profile, i.e., how the density of dark matter changes from the galaxy’s outer edges into its center.

 They gauged its gravitational pull on the stars.
 The faster the stars move, the more matter there is enclosed in their orbits.
 Scientists, specifically, wanted to determine:

 1. Whether dark matter density increases toward the galaxy’s center.